Supporting the Rule of Law and Justice in Africa

 Country: Côte d’Ivoire, Ghana, Tunisia

-Overall term: 2018 to 2020
+Overall term: 2018 to 2021

-Field of activity 1: ‘Transnational discussion on the rule of law’
+Transnational discussion on the rule of law:

-Field of activity 2: ‘Access to justice and legal frameworks for entrepreneurs’
+Access to justice and legal framework for entrepreneurs:

-Field of activity 3: ‘Cooperation with trustworthy, reform-oriented legal experts’
+Cooperation with trustworthy, reform-oriented legal experts:

-In the ‘Judicial integrity’ field of activity, the project cooperates with the judiciary in the selected African reform partner countries as well as with the UNODC Global Judicial Integrity Network and the globally active JIG.
-For example, the project promotes the dissemination of the ‘Bangalore Principles’ and at the same time also aims to compare judicial ethics with other regional approaches in Latin America and Asia.
-The project in particular helps the African reform partner countries in the context of regional and international experience-sharing to develop their standards and enter into a dialogue with the German and European judiciary.
-This dialogue follows on from the process of implementing the United Nations Convention against Corruption (UNCAC) and in particular Art.
-11 of the UNCAC, in order to promote the integrity of judges and legal experts in national justice systems.
+In this field of activity, the project cooperates with the judiciary in the reform partner countries as well as with the UNODC Global Judicial Integrity Network and the globally active JIG.
+In this way, the project promotes the dissemination of the Bangalore Principles, which are globally accepted standards for the creation of integrity in the judiciary.
+It also compares legal ethics with other regional approaches in Latin America and Asia.
+Through the regional and international exchange of experience, the programme helps Ghana, Tunisia and Côte d'Ivoire to develop their own standards and enter into dialogue with the German and European judiciary.
+This dialogue ties in with the implementation of the United Nations Convention against Corruption, especially Article 11, in order to promote the integrity of judges and legal experts in state justice systems.